CAIRO

 INCLUSIONS

-• All transfers in private air-conditioned vehicles
+• All transfers in a private air-conditioned vehicle, including airport arrivals and departures

 • Private boat transfer to Philae Temple